 The view of Tokyo from The Mandarin Oriental

 Following on after a short 50 minute flight, I visited Kanazawa and wider Ishikawa prefecture on the west coast of Japan.
-Often overlooked, Kanazawa is the center for arts and crafts in Japan and has beautifully preserved Samurai and Geiko districts with tea houses that are still very much in business providing elegant entertainment.
+Often overlooked, Kanazawa is the centre for arts and crafts in Japan and has beautifully preserved Samurai and Geiko districts with tea houses that are still very much in business providing elegant entertainment.
 Walking along these streets, I felt like I had stepped back in time to 100 years ago, and staying in a Ryokan completed the time travel experience.

 A traditional Geiko performance

 A stop at one of these traditional inns has to be included in any trip to Japan with its graceful service and unrivalled hospitality otherwise known as Omotenashi.
 At each Ryokan I visited, the attention to detail was second to none and the level of service was akin to a carefully crafted art form.
 Of course, I was 100% spoiled and couldn’t lift a finger for anything – even down to having my own bath run for me and perfumed with lemon – but I was also instinctively left to enjoy the experience which was absolute heaven.

 Now for the food.
 Never have I come across so many weird and wonderful tastes and textures or eaten so many different parts of a fish.
 To be honest, half the time I didn’t know what I was eating as there are so many vegetables and ways of preparing dishes that are completely foreign to the western palate.

 However, there was not one meal that I came away dissatisfied or not liking, from squid sashimi to Kobe beef; walnut infused tofu to expertly prepared Dashi (sea stock) – it was all incredibly delicious.